 While excessive jealousy can cause stress in relationships, research does show that a little bit of jealousy can be good for relationships, especially in the initial stages.
 At this point, trust has not fully developed, and a moderate amount of jealousy can act as a measure of a commitment.
 Jealousy is often considered an expression of attachment and can be a good indicator of whether or not it is safe for each partner to invest more emotion.
 When a new partner expresses the importance of faithfulness, it can be reassuring to the security of the relationship.Healthy jealousy is about the importance of faithfulness; if jealousy in the early stages of a relationship includes controlling behaviors, then it is not healthy.

-Infidelity is generally defined as emotionally or physically intimate relations outside of an established monogamous relationship.
-Often, it is defined differently according to different people; what may be harmless flirting to one person could be a grave act of betrayal to another.
-Infidelity can have devastating effects on any relationship and can bring about feelings of betrayal, hurt, and distrust in a partner and the future of the relationship.
-Additionally, stories of infidelity pervade media and culture; even the most respected politicians in history have been caught publicly indulging in forbidden extramarital affairs.
-Psychologists report that infidelity is incredibly painful to deal with because the commitment and vulnerability that people submit to when entering a relationship is a significant risk especially when that emotional dependence results in betrayal.2
+Infidelity generally involves emotionally or physically intimate relations outside of an established monogamous relationship.
+Often, infidelity is defined differently according to different people; what may be harmless flirting to one person may be an act of betrayal to another.
+Infidelity can have devastating effects on any relationship and can bring about feelings of betrayal, hurt, and distrust.
+Psychologists report that infidelity is especially painful to deal with because of the commitment and vulnerability involved in romantic relationships.2

 An Evolutionary Psychology Perspective